darwin-xu/PolishPal/README.md

 As mentioned in the original concept, this can be adapted for Cloudflare Workers:

 1. Refactor Express app to use Cloudflare Workers APIs
-2. Use Cloudflare KV for record storage
-3. Integrate with Cloudflare AI for proofreading
+2. Integrate with Cloudflare AI for proofreading

 ### Other Platforms